Last updated:

 Booking.com favors an objective, straightforward tone.
 The platform’s guidelines emphasize personalized, authentic-sounding replies over generic templates.
 Keep responses below 300 words—this is the target length.
 On this platform, verbosity doesn’t demonstrate greater attentiveness; instead, it suggests unfamiliarity with how Booking.com operates.

-"Booking.com calculates a Reply Score for each property: the percentage of guest messages replied to within 24 hours over the previous 30 days.
-A high reply score signals guest confidence and directly reduces cancellation risk."
+“On Booking.com, each property receives a Reply Score based on the percentage of guest messages answered within 24 hours during the last 30 days.
+Properties with high reply scores build guest confidence and effectively lower cancellation rates.”

 Airbnb: Two-Part Structure and the Importance of Dates

 If the issue was resolved during the stay, state that clearly.
 If it wasn’t flagged during the stay, provide the specific date it was fixed—not vague statements like "we have since addressed this" or "we've made improvements."
-Since guests may read reviews weeks or months after they’re written, including a concrete date helps them understand whether the problem has been resolved and is no longer a concern for their booking.
+A concrete date helps guests understand whether the problem has been resolved and is no longer a concern for their future booking.

 On the prevention side: if a guest signals dissatisfaction during a stay, a single question, asked sincerely, does more work than any response after the fact.
 "How can we make this right?" shifts the guest from venting to problem-solving, puts the resolution in their hands, and in many cases prevents a public negative review entirely because the concern never reaches checkout unresolved.